jodal/biip/docs/quickstart.md

 If you're using a barcode scanner which has enabled Symbology Identifier prefixes, your data will have a three letter prefix, e.g.
 `]E0` for EAN-13 barcodes.
-If a Symbology Identifier is detected, Biip will detect it and only try the relevant parsers:
+If a Symbology Identifier is detected, Biip will detect it and use the symbology identifier to only try parsing the payload with the parsers relevant for the specified symbology:

 ```python
 >>> biip.parse("]E09781492053743")